taznasafi/Hexify/README.md

 ## Installation

 ### 1. Download Hexify
-Pull Guss repository or download and extract the zip folder to your desired project directory
+Pull Hexify repository or download and extract the zip folder to your desired project directory

 ### 2. Create a Virtual Environment
 Navigate to your project directory in your terminal.
 Then, run the following command to create a new virtual environment: